Klik hier om deze informatie in het Nederlands te lezen.

 Today, the former patient quarters and medical facility are used by a boarding secondary school which attracts students from the entire region.
-Also Bwama Primary School, where we will focus on with NiCA Project, is still there, playing a very important role in the area.
+Also Bwama Primary School, where we will focus on with NiCA , is still there, playing a very important role in the area.

 The photo slider below provides an impression of the amazingly beautiful Lake Bunyonyi, Bwama Island and Bwama Primary School.
 All photos were taken during my first visit to the area and the school in September 2017.

-The transport of its pupils is an enormous problem for Bwama Primary School.
+The safe transport of its pupils over the lake is an enormous problem for Bwama Primary School.
 Only very few students have the private means to get themselves to the school each morning.
 The school has started offering a canoe service for its students, but is facing a lot of problems while trying to do so.
 Financial resources are far from enough to organize the transport sufficiently.
 Transport capacity is lacking, but also, additional measures are needed to guarantee the safety of the students.
 Please read more about it here.